Circuit Court of Cook County: Law Division

+The Law Division has a court-annexed mediation program.
+Judge Allen S. Goldberg, who served as a Commercial Calendar Judge from 2000-2011, headed the committee that drafted rules for the Cook County Circuit Court Law Division's court-annexed mediation program.

 Outside of the Daley Center, cases filed in Cook County's Law Division which takes place at any of the other five municipal court houses in Cook County are usually presided over by a single judge who presides over the case's motions and the corresponding trial.

 Chancery Division

 The Chancery Division hears actions and proceedings, regardless of the amount of the claim, concerning a variety of matters.
 The division consists two sections: General Chancery Section and the Mortgage Foreclosure/Mechanics Lien Section.
 The General Chancery Section hears the following types of actions: injunctions, class actions, declaratory judgments, contract matters, creditors' rights, construction of wills and trusts, trusteeships, receiverships, dissolution of partnerships and corporations, statutory and administrative reviews, and vehicle impoundments, among others.
+The Chancery Court hears business cases that would fall within the jurisdiction of business courts in many states, which remain outside the Cook County Commercial Calendars.

 The Mortgage Foreclosure/Mechanics Lien Section hears actions concerning the Mechanics Lien Act, liens on chattels for labor or storage, other lien remedies, and all actions and related proceedings initiated under the Illinois Mortgage Foreclosure Law.